Tyler Fredricson: Manchester United

 He was promoted to train with the first team once again in January 2025.
 He travelled with the Manchester United first-team squad for their Premier League match against Tottenham Hotspur on 16 February 2025, and was named amongst the match-day substitutes.

 On 20 April 2025, Fredricson started his first Premier League game for Manchester United, at home to Wolverhampton Wanderers, playing on the left-side of three-man central defence, in a 1–0 home defeat at Old Trafford under manager Ruben Amorim, with fellow-academy graduate Harry Amass also making his first senior home start in the game, Amorim post-match praised the performance of the pair saying they "deserved better" than ending up on the losing side on the day.

+In January 2026, it was reported that Fredricson had agreed a transfer to Scottish Premiership club Celtic.
+The transfer, however, was cancelled after Fredricson suffered an injury.

+Lausanne-Sport

+On 30 July 2026, Fredricson joined Swiss Super League club Lausanne-Sport on a three-year deal.

 International career

 He has been capped by England at under-18 level.